QubitPi/packer-plugin-qubitpi/README.md

 This will run the acceptance tests for all plugins in this set.

+> [!CAUTION]
+>
+> Please make sure the acceptance tests are running against the local version by deleting all previously installed
+> versions under `$HOME/. config/packer/plugins` directory.
+Otherwise, the tests will pick up the old released version
+> if they were installed before.
+Deleting `github.com/QubitPi/hashicorp-aws`, for example, would be
+>
+> ```console
+> rm -rf ~/.config/packer/plugins/github.com/QubitPi/hashicorp-aws
+> ```

 ## Registering Plugin as Packer Integration

 Partner and community plugins can be hard to find if a user doesn't know what